icholy/Absolution/README.md

 ```

 By default, the engine will walk the entire DOM and register Elements which have an
-`u-rect` or `u-style` attribute.
+`uz-rect` or `uz-style` attribute.
 This behaviour is configured via an options object passed
 into the `Engine#initialize` method.

 ``` ts